-One Friday night in the early fall, I was watching Real-Time with Bill Maher, a political show that brings together people from all political views to discuss topics of the day in a panel format.
-Because my teacher-brain is always on the go, I had a vision of my classroom with my students as the expert panelists and the quick-fingered audience “Tweeters.”
-(You know, a classroom discussion euphoria of sorts…) After some contemplation and tinkering, my vision became a reality, and it has quickly become a class favorite discussion technique.
+One Friday night, I was watching Real-Time with Bill Maher, a political show that brings together people from all political views to discuss topics of the day in a panel format.
+I suddenly had a vision of my classroom with my students as the expert panelists and the quick-fingered audience “Tweeters.”
+After some contemplation and tinkering, my vision became a reality, and it has quickly become a class favorite discussion technique.
 The students like that they can express their opinions in several formats and how easy and fun it is to discuss with the guided open-question format.

 1) All students are engaged because they all get a chance to be on the panel.
 When they’re in the audience, they participate in a digital or print version of a “Twitter” chat, just like a real audience does.
 The panel only has four or five members, so the panel gets plenty of opportunities to discuss; once they’ve contributed to the discussion several times (you can determine the number), the students rotate, so new panel members come in and out.